Average Reading Time: 6 minutes, 2 seconds

 - Sweet Potatoes – 26,000 IU

-Alternatively, you can eat 3.5 ounces of beef liver and get 44,000 IU of real, already converted vitamin A.
+Alternatively, if you’re game, you can eat 3.5 ounces of grass-fed beef liver and get 44,000 IU of real, already converted vitamin A.